 - Advising on the valuation process.

 Asking an advisor to give you a list of likely buyers with details about their relationship with those buyers is a great way to screen advisors before making a decision.
 Consider also the importance of negotiating the terms of the agreement with your advisor.
 These contracts are almost always negotiable.

 A Poor Understanding of Competitors and Comparables

-Many sellers misapprehend which businesses are comparable to their own, leading to inflated expectations.
+Many sellers misunderstand which businesses are comparable to their own, leading to inflated expectations.
 The buyer will want to know what sets your business apart and from where its value springs.
 Sellers need to understand which companies are truly comparable, as well as how those companies are being valued.
-Competitors that sell for multiples of 10 times EBITDA point to a similar valuation process.
+Competitors that sell for multiples of 10 times EBITDA (Earnings before interest, tax, depreciation, and amortization) point to a similar valuation process.
 So if you demand a more competitive price, you must have a compelling reason for doing so—and documentation to support that justification.